 If due, for any reason, the pH of the water is increased, Carbonic Acid, which is dissolved carbon dioxide, is converted into bicarbonates in an alkaline medium.

-The Bicarbonate produced mixes with the pool water and increases the alkalinity of the pool.
+The bicarbonate mixes with the pool water and increases the alkalinity of the pool.

 Lowering pool alkalinity must be done with proper measures and precautions.

-The pool owner must keep a close check on the pool alkalinity and maintain an ideal level that ranges between 80- 120 ppm (parts per million).
+The pool owner must close check on the pool alkalinity and maintain an ideal level that ranges between 80- 120 ppm (parts per million).